 The Aztecs had a legal code and courts of law.
 There were no prisons.
 However, a law-breaker might be placed into a wooden cage and watched prior to his trial, to keep him from escaping Aztec justice.
 Aztec law took into consideration the circumstances surrounding a crime as well as the person who commited it.

 The Aztecs expected higher standards of behavior from their nobles and officials.
 These people were better educated and well knew the laws and what was expected of them.
-They enjoyed greater privileges but also had greater responsibilities.
+They enjoyed greater privileges but also shouldered greater responsibilities.
 The penalties for law-breaking were far more severe for the elite.
 State officials who were found guilty of corruption or negligence in their duties were considered the worst kind of criminals and were punished mercilessly before being put to death.

 The fashion police were alive and well amongst the Aztecs.
 Wearing certain materials or items of clothing was a privilege one had to earn.
 The way a person dressed indentified them like a uniform.
 Dressing like a person of higher rank was viewed as a form of stealing as well as impersonation, both of which were crimes against Aztec society.
 Offenders to the prescribed dress code usually had their houses knocked down upon a first offense.
 A repeat offender would be executed.